 Musical star, Rosemary Squires, is our President – one of a number of prestigious names associated with Studio Theatre, including William Golding who, in 1954, directed The Alcestis of Euripides, and the actor, Brian Protheroe, who trod our boards before becoming a professional actor.
 Two of the late Sir Terry Pratchett’s novels were staged as plays at Studio – one of which as a new adaptation – and he attended both on the first night of each.

 We have two patrons – award-winning playwright and novelist and co-founder of the ‘Up In Arms’ theatre company, Barney Norris, and the former producer of Panorama and Newsnight, Baroness Bonham-Carter of Yarnbury.

 In 2011 Studio won the Open Stages Competition run by The Royal Shakespeare Company and The All-England Theatre Festival with our production of Hamlet which was performed at Stratford-upon-Avon and which subsequently won four awards from the Southern Daily Echo.
 Also, our productions of RolePlay, The Turn of the Screw, Measure for Measure and The Crucible have also won awards from The Echo in various categories.
 In 2013 we received a Creative Arts Award from Wiltshire Life magazine.
 Early in 2016 more awards were forthcoming at two One Act Play Festivals in Wiltshire and in Dorset when an excerpt from Top Girls by Caryl Churchill was performed.
 In the same year, our productions of Toad of Toad Hall, The Ladykillers and Female Transport each won a Curtain Call award from The Echo in the Lighting and Sound, and Set and Props categories.

 In 2017, we entered An Englishman Abroad and The Old Lady shows her Medals in two local One-Act Festivals (Codford and Totton), and received four awards – Best Overall Production, Best Runner-Up and Best Actress (twice).
 2018 followed with three awards in Totton – Best Director, Best Actress and Best Supporting Performer, as well as four Honourable Mentions.

-Studio Theatre may be hired – please see the Theatre Hire page – and has been host to Scouts’ productions, Stroke Club meetings, the Young People’s Festival of Drama and more besides.
+Studio Theatre may be hired (availability permitting) – and has been host to Scouts’ productions, Stroke Club meetings, the Young People’s Festival of Drama and more besides.